Raksha Holla

-Raksha Holla (born 26 January 1991) is an Indian television actress who predominantly work in Tamil and Kannada television.
-She is best known for her role as Devi Mayan in the Indian Tamil soap opera Naam Iruvar Namakku Iruvar.
+Raksha Holla (born 26 January 1991) is an Indian television actress who predominantly works in Tamil and Kannada television.
+She started her career as a child actor.
+She is best known for her role as Devi Mayan in the Tamil soap opera Naam Iruvar Namakku Iruvar.

 Early life

-She was born on 26 January 1991 in Kundapur, Karnataka.
+Holla was born on 26 January 1991 in Kundapur, Karnataka.
 She did her Schooling in Nalanda International Public School, Hosur and completed her college Degree in Bangalore.

 In 2018, she married her long time boyfriend Rakesh.

-She currently resides in Chennai, Tamil Nadu with her spouse Rakesh who she married in 2018.
+She currently resides in Chennai, Tamil Nadu with her spouse Rakesh whom she married in 2018.

 Career

+Holla started as a child actor with the 1998 Kannada-language film, Hendithghelthini.
+She was credited as Baby Raksha.
+By the age of nine, she had appeared in around 25 films.
+In Kavitha Lankesh's Bimba (2002), she was cast as a child star who is pampered and exploited by the film industry.
+She had also appeared in television series namely Bhageerathi, Ambika and Beladingalagi Baa.

-She Started her career in Modelling at the age of 22.
-She made her acting debut in the Kannada television serial Puttinti Pattu Cheera, directed by Rasidh Pedha.
-Then, She appeared in well known Kannada television serials includes Pallavi Anupallavi, Milana, Kogile, and Maya.
+Holla started her modelling career at the age of 22.
+She returned to television with Puttinti Pattu Cheera, directed by Rasidh Pedha.
+She subsequently appeared in well known Kannada television series such as Pallavi Anupallavi, Milana, Kogile, and Maya.

-She Made her Film debut with Kannada movie Ricky in 2016 and She appeared in Kannada Movies include Tarak (2017) and Aa Eradu Varshagalu (2017).
+She returned to films with Ricky in 2016.
+She then appeared in Tarak (2017) and Aa Eradu Varshagalu (2017).

 She also made her Tamil television debut with the mythology show Tamil Kadavul Murugan in Star Vijay.
 She also was doing the leading role in Naam Iruvar Namakku Iruvar serial which also aired on Star Vijay.
 She late went on to act in the Kannada serial Bayasade Balli Bande which aired on Star Suvarna.